 Any lost clothing will be taken to the lost property box.
 All lost property will be retained for one month and will be disposed of via bags for school if it is not collected within this time.

 12. Monitoring and review

 This policy will be reviewed annually by the Governors Standards Committee and the headteacher.
-The next scheduled review date for this policy is June 2024 Any changes to this policy will be communicated to all staff, pupils, parents and other relevant stakeholders.
+Any changes to this policy will be communicated to all staff, pupils, parents and other relevant stakeholders.